Volkswagen Arteon Shooting Brake Review & Prices

 The whole point of an estate car is to be more practical than a hatchback or a saloon, right?
 So, how much bigger is the Arteon Shooting Brake’s boot than the regular Arteon’s?
 Just two litres bigger.
 That’s all.
 Makes you wonder why they bothered really… Well, apart from the fact it looks cool and passengers get a bit more headroom in the back.

 That said, it’ll still carry 565 litres of luggage.
 Which is 85 litres more than you can fit in an Audi A5 Sportback.
 Although, you can fit 650 litres in a VW Passat Estate, so that’s still the car to go for if you fancy doing a bit of antiquing in your VW.

-There are changes to the Volkswagen Arteon’s interior, too.
+There are changes to the Volkswagen Arteon’s interior as part of a model update.
 The old car’s analogue clock has gone.
 And the physical heating controls have also disappeared.
-Now, you get a row of touch-sensitive keys under the infotainment system – just like in the new VW Golf, which isn’t so easy to use while you are driving.
+Now, you get a row of touch-sensitive keys under the infotainment system (just like in the new VW Golf), which isn’t so easy to use while you are driving.

 VW has resisted the temptation to give the new Arteon the Golf’s tiny gear selector.
-But, they have changed the layout of the dashboard and air vents, so it doesn’t just look like a copy and pasted Passat cabin anymore…
+But it has changed the layout of the dashboard and air vents, so it doesn’t just look like a copy and pasted Passat cabin anymore…

 You can also get the Arteon with some fancier interior trims.
 So you can choose to pay for carbon-fibre or Eucalyptus inserts for a more natural feel.
 There’s 30-colour mood lighting and six different styles of seat trim.